pgporada/packer-centos7-devenvironment/README.md

 Add a local build into vagrant as a vm named `test`

     vagrant box add packer_whatever_output --name test
+    # Once the vagrant box has been added as "test" you can use the local Vagrantfile
+    vagrant up
+    # You should see PENGUICON in the MOTD after logging in
+    vagrant ssh

 - - - -
 # Theme Music